pybala/pybala.github.io/content/blog/2023-11-18-databricks-and-dbt-part-1/index.md

 ![](./images/databricks-catalog-3.png)

-Yo can find the source code in my repo https://github.com/pybala/dbt_databricks_poc.
+Source code for above POC is available in my repo https://github.com/pybala/dbt_databricks_poc.

-I will be covering basic data quality testing and incremental models in next set of articles.
+I will be covering basic data quality testing and incremental models in the next set of articles.